Techwrekfix/Techwrekfix/README.md

-- 👋 Hi, I’m @Techwrekfix
+- 👋 Hello World, I am Stephen Martin and I am @Techwrekfix
-- 👀 I’m interested in Data and how it's being used to solve real world problems
+- 👀 I am interested in Data, how it interconnects and is used to solve real-world problems.
-- 🌱 I’m currently learning Python, SQL and Power BI
+- 🌱 I am currently working on projects involving Python, SQL, R, Tableau and large data sets
-- 📫 How to reach me at Linkedin at linkedin.com/in/techwrekfix
+- 📫 You can reach out to me through Linkedin at linkedin.com/in/techwrekfix

 <!---
 Techwrekfix/Techwrekfix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.